Abdullah3245/hugo-mock-landing-page-domain-name/content/privacy-policy.md

 # Privacy Policy

-**TL;DR**: We do not use cookies and we do not collect any personal data.
+**TL;DR**: We do not use cookies and do not collect any personal data.

-## Website visitors
+## Website Visitors

 - No personal information is collected.
-- No information is stored in the browser.
+- No data is stored in your browser.
-- No information is shared with, sent to or sold to third-parties.
+- We do not share, sell, or monetize any information.
-- No information is shared with advertising companies.
+- No information is shared with third parties or advertisers.
-- No information is mined and harvested for personal and behavioral trends.
+- No data is used for tracking or behavioral analysis.
-- No information is monetized.

-## Information we collect and what we use it for

-The server hosting this site can collect the following information:
+## What Information is Collected

+Our hosting server may automatically log minimal technical details to help with debugging and performance, including:

 - Page URL
 - HTTP Referrer
-- Browser
+- Browser type
 - Operating system
 - Device type
 - IP address

-All logs are discarded in every release.
+These logs are temporary and are discarded with every release.

-## Contact us
+## Contact Us

-[Contact us](/hugo-bootstrap-theme/contact/) if you have any questions.
+If you have any questions about this Privacy Policy, please [contact us](/contact/).

-Effective Date: *15th May 2022*
+**Effective Date:** *15th May 2022*